aravindhk/QESummerSchool/Day-5/exercise-2/README.md

 ---

-In order to squeeze as much performance as possible, the final suggestion is to exploit the ELPA library.
+In order to squeeze as much performance as possible, the final suggestion is to exploit the ELPA library (https://elpa.mpcdf.mpg.de/software).

 You can do this with the following configuration command:

     # Run me!